bcit-ci/CodeIgniter/user_guide_src/source/installation/upgrade_300.rst

 The Javascript library
 ======================

-The :doc:`Javascript Library <../libraries/javascript>` has always had an 'experimental' status and was never really useful, nor a proper solution.
+The *Javascript Library* has always had an 'experimental' status and was never really useful, nor a proper solution.

 It is now deprecated and scheduled for removal in CodeIgniter 3.1+.